moonstream-to/tokenbound-erc20/README.md

 2. `BindingERC721` - an ERC721 implementation which is responsible for the deployment of the tokenbound account and the tokenbound ERC20 contract bound to each of its NFTs.

+Every time an NFT is minted on the `BindingERC721` contract, it deploys a tokenbound account and a tokenbound ERC20 contract which respects the minting authority of that tokenbound account (and *only* that tokenbound account).

 In this architecture, the ERC721 contract is self-aware in the sense that it has a canonical Tokenbound registry and account implementation which it uses to configure its Tokenbound ERC20 contracts.